Tudat/tudat/installation/creatingNewApps.rst

    .. figure:: images/forkingExample.png

-   After doing so, you will have created your own local version of the ``tudatAssignments`` repository.
+   After doing so, you will have created your own local version of the ``NumericalAstrodynamicsAssignments_2019`` repository.

 **Step 1b (for a private repository): Import the code on Github**